British ex-Guantanamo inmate denies Syria-related terror charges

 The arrests came as concerns mount in Britain over the number of its nationals travelling to Syria to help rebels fighting President Bashar al-Assad.

-Police fear they may become radicalized by Islamists or attend terrorist training camps before returning to Britain where they could pose a security risk.
+Police fear they may become radicalised by Islamists or attend terrorist training camps before returning to Britain where they could pose a security risk.

 British police had already arrested 16 people on suspicion of terrorism offences related to Syria this year, some as young as 17, compared to 24 such arrests in all of 2013.